 International Gifted Consortium (IGC), Research Center for Highly–Profoundly Gifted

-the leading global organization supporting the educational and developmental needs of highly gifted and profoundly gifted children, adolescents, and individuals since 2015.
-Headquartered in Arizona, The International Gifted Consortium (IGC), Research Center for Highly–Profoundly Gifted is a transformational group of leaders, leading researchers, and IGC contributors from across the globe, who possess an experienced understanding of the continuum of gifted, gifted education, and gifted development.
-We serve the unique development of this often misunderstood gifted population.
-Together, we educate teachers, administrators, counselors, psychologists, pediatricans, and parents on the lived experiences and research-based understandings to aid gifted identification, gifted education, and to support natural human development, potential, and well-being.
+Headquartered in Arizona, The International Gifted Consortium (IGC), Research Center for Highly–Profoundly Gifted is a transformational group of leading researchers and IGC Contributors from across the globe, who possess an experienced understanding of the continuum of gifted, gifted education, and gifted development.
+We serve the unique development of this often misunderstood population.
+Together, we educate teachers, school administrators, counselors, psychologists, pediatricans, and parents on the lived experiences and research-based understandingsto aid gifted identification and gifted education from an early age and to support natural human development, potential, and well-being.

 We are international experts in gifted education, development, and psychology researching, educating, identifying, counseling, and supporting giftedness, and highly gifted and profoundly gifted individuals.